mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/index.rst

       *Entity/Relation diagram of Olympics,Pools,Sponsors*

-All data included at Anil Agca section.
+Database design and all other functions explained at Anil Agca section.

 3. Mustafa Tıkır's database part and E/R diagram
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^